Kursha Woodgate provides her thoughts on how an event PR timeline can help your event ROI.

-PR for your event should be no different; planned from the outset with a series of announcements at key stages in the run up to, during and after the event.
+PR for your event should be planned from the outset with a series of announcements at key stages in the run up to, during and after the event.

 But sometimes it can seem difficult to know what to announce and when is the best time.